zyedidia/lfi/docs/LIBLFI.md

 The full API for the Core library is provided by `lfi_core.h` and `lfi_arch.h`.
 The Linux library can be used via `lfi_linux.h`.

+The runtime targets Linux on Arm64 and x86-64 (and in-progress support for RISC-V).
+The runtime can also be used experimentally on macOS, but not all features are supported (futexes in the Linux emulator).

 ## The Core library

 The first part of the tutorial will explain how to use the more bare-bones Core